maxplanck-ie/snakepipes/docs/content/workflows/ChIP-seq.rst

 * **histoneHMM**: This folder contains the output of `histoneHMM <https://github.com/matthiasheinig/histoneHMM>`__.
 This folder will only exist if you have broad marks.

-* **CSAW_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`)
+* **CSAW_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`) CSAW will be run using peaks called by the chosen peak caller, and the output folder will be named accordingly.
 * **AnnotatedResults_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`).
 Differentially bound regions annotated with distance to nearest gene are stored here.

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.

+.. note:: For narrow marks, the user may choose the peak caller from MACS2 (default), Genrich or `SEACR <https://github.com/FredHutch/SEACR>`__.
+By deafult, SEACR is run in the stringent mode, applying normalization to counts over bed files.
+If invoked together with ``--useSpikeInForNorm``, SEACR will be run in stringent mode, using spikein-normalized counts.
+FDR can be set by the user (default 0.05).

 .. note:: The ``_sampleSheet`` suffix for the ``CSAW_sampleSheet`` is drawn from the name of the sample sheet you use.
 So if you instead named the sample sheet ``mySampleSheet.txt`` then the folder would be named ``CSAW_mySampleSheet``.
 This facilitates using multiple sample sheets.

+.. note:: If you provide a sampleSheet with name, condition and group columns, "multiple comparison mode" will be detected.
+The original sampleSheet will be split on the group column, and multiple pairwise comparisons will be run with CSAW, one per group.

-.. note:: At the moment Genrich is NOT jointly calling peaks within a group since it's not aware of which samples contain which antibody.
-It is utilizing the input control if one exists.
+.. note:: If provided with sampleSheet, Genrich will be used to jointly call peaks within a condition group.
+It will utilize the input controls if they exist.

 Command line options